RussellTsuchida/snefy/README.md

 # Squared Neural Families

-If using Bracewell, I recommend first doing
+If using Bracewell, I recommend first cloning the repo, cding into directory and then doing

 `module load python`